openstack-infra/system-config/modules/openstack_project/files/nodepool/elements/README.rst

 ::

-  bash tools/build-image.sh
+  bash tools/build-image.sh trusty|centos7|...

-You should be left with a file called devstack-gate-precise.qcow2.
+You should be left with a .qcow2 image file of your selected distribution

 Mounting the image
 ------------------